raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 ### Describing the algorithm

-The line sensors have 2 states; the line **is** detected or the line **is not** detected.
+The line sensors have two states: the line **is** detected or the line **is not** detected.
 The current state of each sensor will help to define the rules of your algorithm.

-To start with, consider what the robot should do when neither of the sensors detect the line.
-If the line is in the centre of the robot, both line sensors will return a 0 as they are over the white background.
+To start with, consider what the robot should do when neither of the sensors detects the line.
+If the line is in the centre of the robot, both line sensors will return a 0, as they are over the white background.
 In this scenario, the robot should move forwards.

-Think about the rest of the line following algorithm:
+Think about the rest of the line-following algorithm:

-+ **What is the initial position of the robot in relation to the line?**
++ What is the initial position of the robot in relation to the line?
-+ **How should the robot react when the left sensor is over the line?**
++ How should the robot react when the left sensor is detects the line?
-+ **What about when the right sensor detects the line?**
++ What about when the right sensor detects the line?

 ![Top down animation a robot buggy following a black line.
 The buggy moves forwards and turns right if the right sensor detects the line, and turns left if the left sensor detects the line.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Animation/3_4-line-following-buggy-animation.gif)

-### Rules of the algorithm
+### The rules of the algorithm

-The actions that the robot needs to take depending on the readings from the line sensors are as follows:
+The actions that the robot needs to take, depending on the readings it gets from the line sensors, are as follows:

 + If there’s a line under the left sensor, turn left
 + If there’s a line under the right sensor, turn right
-+ If there’s no line under the left sensor **and** the right sensor, drive forwards
++ If there’s no line under either the left sensor **or** the right sensor, drive forwards

 ### Using events